 Because state licensure requirements vary, we always suggest that you contact your state Department of Education with specific questions.

 Please complete the online interest form to the right to express your interest in joining a future Science Education MA cohort.
-We will send you program updates as they become available.
+We will use the information you provide to send you program updates, including important information about application deadlines, as they become available.

 The next cohort is scheduled to begin Summer 2019.
 However, with early application and acceptance in the program, you may begin electives in Spring 2019.

 You are required to be fully admitted into the graduate program prior to enrolling in the first core course (Summer 2019).
 Applications are accepted on a rolling basis and can be submitted at uni.edu/admissions/apply.
 Seats are limited and fill quickly -- early admission is recommended.
 Apply by October 31, 2018, to begin with electives in Spring 2019 or apply by February 1, 2019, to begin with core courses in Summer 2019.

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Science Education MA program.

 Contact us at 800-648-3864 or Distance@uni.edu for assistance.
 Additional resources are also available from the UNI Graduate College.

 When your application for graduate study is complete, you will receive confirmation from UNI Admissions staff that they have received and forwarded your application and transcripts to UNI Science Education for review.